labuladong/fucking-algorithm/interview/LRU Algorithm.md

 // cache = [(3, 3), (1, 1)]
 // Remarks: the memory capacity is full
 // We need to remove some contents to free up space
-// Removal will priortize longest unused data, which is at the tail
+// Removal will prioritize longest unused data, which is at the tail
 // Afterwards, insert the new data at the head cache.get(2);       // return -1 (not found)
 // cache = [(3, 3), (1, 1)]